Bayreuth Graduate Centre for Cultural Studies, Social Sciences, and Humanities (BayKULT) Centre for Cultural Studies, Social Sciences & Humanities

 Accommodation for students

 More information regarding accommodation for students is available here: www.uni-bayreuth.de/en/studies/accommodation/index.html.
-Please also read the DAAD’s information on searching for an apartment.
+Please also read the DAAD’s information.

 Accommodation for international guests